radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 ### Pod as the unit of scaling

 * Pod - minimum unit of scheduling in Kubernetes.
 * If you need to scale an app, you add or remove Pods.
-You *do not* scale by ad
+You *do not* scale by adding more containers to existing Pods

+### Pod - atomic operations

+* Deployment of a Pod is an atomic operation.
+This means a Pod is only ready for service when all its containers are up and running.

+### Pod lifecycle

+* Pods are mortal - they're created, they live and they die.
+When they die, Kuberentes starts a new one in its place with new ID and new IP address.

+### Pod immutability

+* Pods are immutable.
+They don't change once they're running.
+* Once a Pod is running, you never log on to it and change or update its configuration.
+* If you need to change or update it, you replace it with a new one running with new configuration.
+Updating Pods -> delete the old one and replace it with a new one.